For media inquiries, please email firstname.lastname@example.org.

 Quit With Us, Louisiana is a partnership between Well-Ahead Louisiana, an initiative of the Louisiana Department of Health, and the Louisiana Public Health Institute’s Louisiana Campaign for Tobacco-Free Living.
-Together we are committed to helping Louisiana residents live life tobacco-free by connecting them to the Louisiana Tobacco Quitline and providing community resources that help them quit.
+Together we are committed to helping Louisiana residents live life tobacco-free by connecting them free services to help them quit tobacco for good.

 Tobacco use is all-too common for Louisiana adults: